Enhancing Low-Precision Sampling via Stochastic Gradient Hamiltonian Monte Carlo: Experiments

 We consider image tasks CIFAR-10 and CIFAR-100 on the ResNet-18.
 We use 8-bit number representation following~\citet{zhang2022low}.
 We report the test errors averaging over $3$ runs in Tables \ref{tab:cifar_lowfull} and \ref{tab:cifar_lowlow}.
 For detailed hyperparameters and experiment setup, please see Appendix \ref{appex:techinical_detail}.

-\paragraph{Fixed Point} We employ fixed point representations for both weights and gradients while retaining full precision for activations and errors following previous work \citep{zhang2022low}.
-Similar to the results in previous sections, SGHMCLP-F is comparable with SGDLP-F, and the na\"ive SGHMCLP-L significantly outperforms na\"ive SGLDLP-L and SGDLP-L across datasets and architectures.
+\paragraph{Fixed Point} We employ fixed point representations for both weights and gradients while retaining full precision for activations and errors following previous work \citep{zhang2022low}. { From the figure, unsurprisingly the full-precision algorithms outperform their low-precision counterparts.
+But with long enough iterations the performance gap between SGHMC/SGLD and SGHMCLP-F/SGLDLP-F converges toward zero. } Similar to the results in previous sections, SGHMCLP-F is comparable with SGDLP-F, and the na\"ive SGHMCLP-L significantly outperforms na\"ive SGLDLP-L and SGDLP-L across datasets and architectures.
 For example, SGHMCLP-L outperforms SGLDLP-L by 1.19\% on CIFAR-10, and SGHMCLP-L outperforms SGLDLP-L by 0.58\% on CIFAR-100.
 Furthermore, from the result in Figure \ref{fig:cifar100_curve}, we empirically show that the convergence speed of SGHMC is way better than the convergence speed of SGLD.
 SGHMCLP-L even achieves faster convergence than SGLDLP-F. When the variance $\Var_{\rvx}^{hmc}$ is comparable with or less than $\Delta^2/4$, we recommend implementing SGHMCLP-L rather than VC SGHMCLP-L. This is the case when we assess the performance of low-precision SGHMC on CIFAR-10 and CIFAR-100.
 Notably, even in the absence of the performance enhancement provided by the variance-corrected quantization function, the test results indicate that SGHMCLP-L's performance is on par with its SGLD counterpart with variance correction.
 This result verifies our findings in Theorems~\ref{theorem:lowlowHMC-nonconvex} and \ref{theorem:vcsgld-nonconvex}.